 It’s summer!
 With new products coming on the market often, it’s time to review the best insulated stainless steel water bottle available.
 We chose the top brands to review: Thinksport and Klean Kanteen.

-The stainless steel bottles are preferred — whether insulated or not — because of their all-around durability.
+It’s best to choose stainless steel bottles — whether insulated or not — because of their all-around durability.

 Water bottle wish list